 Technology, Vocational, Information and Business Education

-Welcome to the Technology, VE and VIBE Faculty.
+Welcome to the TVIBE Faculty.

 The Head of Vocational Education is Mr S McKay.

 All subjects are delivered by specialist teachers and students have computer access every lesson.
-Rooms throughout the Department are equipped with interactive whiteboards.
-The VE Department’s teaching is practically based and many educational visits are undertaken by the Department.
+Rooms throughout the department are equipped with interactive whiteboards.
+The VE Department’s teaching is practically based and many educational visits are undertaken by the department.
 These visits enhance the students understanding of the subjects they are taught.

 Within Business Education we offer both GCSE and A Level Business Studies and also A Level Economics.
 Students studying Business Studies and Economics will have the chance to take part in a number of visits to organisations to enrich their experiences of the subject.
 There is also the chance to become involved in national competitions such as The Bank of England ‘Target 2.0’ competition and IFS Student Investor.

-The Department’s ethos is to provide students with the opportunity to experience a range of hardware devices and software packages.
+The department’s ethos is to provide students with the opportunity to experience a range of hardware devices and software packages.
 Consequently, learning is supported by both PCs and Apple Mac computers running industry-standard and open source software.